Skip to main content

 In 2018 the Department announced a work stream to consider a potential neurology redress scheme.
 A Project Board was initiated and following consideration of redress options it concluded that a neurology redress or early resolution scheme is not a suitable method to address neurology recall claims.

-All claims received in respect of the care provided by Dr Watt should be submitted under the standard arrangements for health service litigation claims.
+All claims received in respect of the care provided by former consultant neurologist Michael Watt should be submitted under the standard arrangements for health service litigation claims.
 A streamlined approach has also been developed and will be used where appropriate.
 Whilst the Department cannot provide legal advice to patients and families, we can advise that should you wish to pursue a compensation claim you should seek appropriate independent legal advice.
 Solicitors who act in professional negligence cases can be found by using the following link to the Law Society of Northern Ireland website - (by selecting - ‘Find a Solicitor’).
 It is important to understand that making a claim can be stressful and it is not possible to provide a timeframe for how long the process can take to complete.
 It is also important at the beginning of the process that you discuss potential costs and funding which may be available with your solicitor.
+Anyone wishing to initiate a claim against the Belfast Trust has until 21 June 2026 to issue proceedings.

 Frequently Asked Questions